Teenage depression – causes, symptoms and treatment

 • Biological defections

-The anatomical research of our body describes that normal functioning of our brain chemicals is essential to send a signal to other parts of the body.
+Anatomical research on the human body explains that the normal functioning of brain chemicals is essential for sending signals to other parts of the body.
 It’s called neurotransmission.
-But when this process is disturbed, it changes the function of nerve receptor and nerve systems, generating the waves of stress and anxiety among teenagers.
+But when this process is disturbed, it changes the function of nerve receptors and nerve systems, generating the waves of stress and anxiety among teenagers.

 • Hormonal changes

-Teenage is a period of fast hormonal changes in the body that may result in an imbalance of hormones.
+The teenage years are a period of rapid hormonal changes in the body, which can result in hormonal imbalances.
 Such a condition triggers more depression in adolescents.

 • Genetic traits

 Depression could be inherited from the blood relatives.
-There are many cases in which children are found to be unusually aggressive which their parents or other blood relatives are known for.
+There are many cases in which children are found to be unusually aggressive, for which their parents or other blood relatives are known.

 • Troubled childhood

-Those children who undergo a traumatic situation feel its impact on their emotional, physical and behavioral act.
-Physically or emotionally abused children probably become a victim of dejection feeling and they easily develop some depression symptoms that are hard to treat.
+Those children who undergo a traumatic situation feel its impact on their emotional, physical and behavioral aspects.
+Physically or emotionally abused children probably become victims of feelings of dejection, and they easily develop some depression symptoms that are hard to treat.

 • Social and study pressure

-The competitive challenges and social norms on certain behavior can be blamed for imposing extra pressure on the teenagers.
-Such social norms become a cause of concern for adolescents and the chances are they could give-up before fighting it off.
-The pressure to excel can cause mental stress in teenagers and they may feel shackled in this norm forever.
+The competitive challenges and social norms surrounding certain behaviours can be blamed for imposing extra pressure on teenagers.
+Such social norms become a cause for concern for adolescents, and the chances are that they may give up before fighting them off.
+The pressure to excel can cause mental stress in teenagers, leaving them feeling shackled to this norm forever.

 According to a study published in the American Family Physician, about 15% of children and adolescents have some symptoms of depression.
 The severity of these signs can vary.
-Some people get confused with these symptoms and correlate them with the typical feelings adjustment between puberty and teenage.
-The American Academy of Child and Adolescent Psychiatry (AACAP) has identified these symptoms that include emotional and behavioral changes.
+Some people get confused with these symptoms and correlate them with the typical feelings of adjustment between puberty and adolescence.
+The American Academy of Child and Adolescent Psychiatry (AACAP) has identified these symptoms, which include emotional and behavioral changes.

 Emotional changes: